 Get A Website

-This isn’t nearly as hard as it sounds.
-With places like WordPress, Blogger, Wix, and Squarespace offering free website options, it will be easier than ever to get yourself out there, and for others to spread the word.
+Getting a website isn’t nearly as hard as it might sound.
+With sites like WordPress, Blogger, Wix, and Squarespace offering free website options, it will be easier than ever to get yourself out there and for others to spread the word.

 There are also plenty of places where you can download free templates if you want to tweak the site aesthetic.
 The world wide web is your oyster in this regard, so make sure not to pass it up.

-Try Apps Like Rover
+Try Pet Sitting Apps

 I hesitate to mention this one because people have had a variety of experiences through pet sitter apps, like this one here where a boarder didn’t adhere to the food limitations, or this instance where the dog was attacked by the sitter’s dog.

 Search The Internet

 There are more places than Rover and apps to apply to be a pet sitter, so never be afraid to utilize some Google-Fu in the hopes of obtaining your dream job.
 Sites like Sittercity, Petsitter, or even general job finding websites like Indeed may help you get your foot in the door.

-If you find yourself needing your first recommendations to get rolling, try pet sitting for friends and family, first.
+If you find yourself needing your first recommendations to get rolling, try pet sitting for friends and family.
 Ask them for positive reviews.
 There’s no shame in relying on people you know to help get your foot in the door.

 Go Through A Professional Service

 There are several companies out there that offer pet sitting services, and they’re usually looking to hire.
 A company will advertise, find clients for you, do a background check on you, and make sure you get as much work as you ask for.

-Make sure you know about the types of animals you are going to be pet sitting.
-I know for a fact that I would not want someone watching my dog if they only had experience with cats or birds.
+Make sure you know about the types of animals you’re going to be pet sitting.
+I know for a fact that I wouldn’t want someone watching my dog if they only had experience with cats or birds.
 They’re different animals, and they require different types of care and treatment.

-Pets take a lot of work, and you will need to make sure you’re up to the challenge.
+Pets take a lot of work, and you’ll need to make sure you’re up to the challenge.
 If you’re the stay-at-home type, maybe limit your services to cats and birds.

 Honestly, it’s not a job for everyone, so if you have second thoughts, that’s okay!
 You don’t want to dedicate yourself to something you’re going to end up not liking.